Deafness and hearing loss

 - improving antenatal and perinatal care, including promotion of safe childbirth;

-- avoiding the use of ototoxic drugs, unless prescribed and monitored by a qualified physician;
+- avoiding the use of particular drugs which may be harmful to hearing, unless prescribed and monitored by a qualified physician;

-- referring babies with high risk factors (such as those with a family history of deafness, those born with low birth weight, birth asphyxia, jaundice or meningitis) for early assessment of hearing, prompt diagnosis and appropriate management, as required; and
+- referring infants at high risk, such as those with a family history of deafness or those born with low birth weight, birth asphyxia, jaundice or meningitis, for early assessment of hearing, prompt diagnosis and appropriate management, as required;

 Identification and management

-Early detection and intervention is the most important factor in minimizing the impact of hearing loss on a child’s development and educational achievements.
+Early detection and intervention are crucial to minimizing the impact of hearing loss on a child’s development and educational achievements.
 In infants and young children with hearing loss, early identification and management through infant hearing screening programmes can improve the linguistic and educational outcomes for the child.
 Children with deafness should be given the opportunity to learn sign language along with their families.

-Pre-school, school and occupational screening for ear diseases and hearing loss can also be effective for early identification and management of hearing loss.
+Pre-school, school and occupational screening for ear diseases and hearing loss is an effective tool for early identification and management of hearing loss.

-People with hearing loss can benefit from the use of hearing devices, such as hearing aids, assistive listening devices and cochlear implants.
+People with hearing loss can benefit from the use of hearing devices, such as hearing aids, cochlear implants, and other assistive devices.
 They may also benefit from speech therapy, aural rehabilitation and other related services.
-However, current production of hearing aids meets less than 10% of global need.
-In developing countries, fewer than one out of 40 people who need a hearing aid have one.
-The lack of availability of services for fitting and maintaining hearing aids, and the lack of batteries are also barriers in many low-income settings.
-Making properly-fitted, affordable hearing aids and providing accessible follow-up services in all parts of the world will benefit many people with hearing loss.
+However, global production of hearing aids meets less than 10% of global need and less than 3% of developing countries’ needs.
+The lack of availability of services for fitting and maintaining these devices, and the lack of batteries are also barriers in many low-income settings.
+Making properly-fitted, affordable hearing aids and cochlear implants and providing accessible follow-up services in all parts of the world will benefit many people with hearing loss.